America (1899 steamboat): Legal problems

 On January 14, 1908, it was reported that a libel action had been filed in the circuit court against America by Theodore Knudson and Carl L. Stoneburg of Theodore Knudson & Co.
 The claim was that Knudson and Stoneburg entered into a contract with James Good to repair America, that they had expended $5,165.78 worth of labor and materials, that Good had paid them only $2,700 and had refused to pay the balance.

 Disposition

-In August 1911, it was announced America would dismantled, with the engines to go to a new steamer, also named America.
+In August 1911, it was announced America would be dismantled, with the engines to go to a new steamer, also named America.
 The new steamer was launched in 1912.